Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Work Environment and Risk Management

 Hedge funds offer structured, team-based environments with institutional oversight.
 Retail prop firms prioritize flexibility; traders work independently with automated risk controls like daily loss limits and position caps.
-To build discipline, consider the Trading Screeners that help you filter setups systematically and the exclusive algos available on TradingView.
+To build discipline, consider the Screeners (TradingView) that help you filter setups systematically and the Algos (TradingView) LuxAlgo provides for traders who want rule-based signals and structured entries.

 Which Path Fits You?